dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 - `isAnnotationOf`: A special variant of _hasLinkTo_.
 It denotes the given resource class as an annotation to another resource class.
-- `seqnum`: An integer that is used to define a sequence number in an ordered set of instances, e.g. the ordering of the pages in a bokk (independent of the page naming)
+- `seqnum`: An integer that is used to define a sequence number in an ordered set of instances, e.g. the ordering of the pages in a book (independent of the page naming)

-To sum the `properties` section up, here we have an example for a complete properties definition:
+Example of a `properties` object:

 ```json
 {